 Unlike Google Search, Google Shopping does not use keywords.
-Instead it matches the elements in your feed to a user’s search.
-To help Google show your products to the right searches, you must include all relevant and important information in the right places.
+Instead it matches the elements in your feed to the search term.
+To help Google show your products to the right searches, you must include as much relevant information in the right places.

 For more help, see Google’s documentation on tax settings.

-In Shopify, go to “Settings” > “Shipping”.
+In the Shopify admin, go to “Settings” > “Shipping and delivery”.
+Then in Merchant Center, click the cog icon then “Delivery and returns”.
 Set up shipping tables in Merchant Center that mirror your Shopify shipping settings.
+An accurate handling time, delivery time, and shipping rate creates the right expectation with users.

-You’ll need to setup at least one shipping table for each country you want to target in Google Shopping.
-An accurate handing time, delivery time, and shipping rate creates the right expectation with users.
+You’ll need to set up at least one shipping table for each country you want to target in Google Shopping or Performance Max.
 The method of configuring your shipping tables to reflect your Shopify shipping rates will vary.

 Google gives you carrier-calculated rates for some countries.
 Setup is also quick if you have a flat shipping fee.
-If you have a couple of shipping rates based on product weight, these are also quick to setup in Merchant Center.
+If you have a couple of shipping rates based on product weight, these are also quick to set up in Merchant Center.

-Should your shipping be more complex by depending on product weight, city, and other factors, I suggest leaving the shipping table for now.
+Should your shipping be more complex by depending on product weight, city, or other factors, leave the shipping table blank for now.
 Shipping settings can be passed inside the product feed later on.
 DataFeedWatch, which I’ll suggest in the next chapter for setting up your feed, lets you configure your shipping settings in bulk based on rules like product weight, location, and more.